open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 In this recipe we show you how to instrument a Go application and use [AWS Distro for OpenTelemetry (ADOT)](https://aws.amazon.com/otel) to ingest metrics into [Amazon Managed Service for Prometheus (AMP)](https://aws.amazon.com/prometheus/) .
-Then we're using [Amazon Managed Service for Grafana AMG](https://aws.amazon.com/grafana/) to visualize the metrics.
+Then we're using [Amazon Managed Service for Grafana (AMG)](https://aws.amazon.com/grafana/) to visualize the metrics.

-We will be setting up an [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster and [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) repository to support this recipe.
+We will be setting up an [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) cluster and [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) repository to demonstrate a complete scenario.

 ## Infrastructure

 ### Architecture

-The ADOT-AMP pipeline enables us to use the ADOT Collector to scrape a Prometheus-instrumented application, and send the scraped metrics to AWS Managed Service for Prometheus (AMP).
+The ADOT-AMP pipeline enables us to use the ADOT Collector to scrape a Prometheus-instrumented application, and send the scraped metrics to AMP.

 ![Architecture](https://aws-otel.github.io/static/Prometheus_Pipeline-07344e5466b05299cff41d09a603e479.png)